In this blogpost you’ll find the comprehensive Trello guide for new users, as well as powerful tips and tricks for advanced users.

 Pro tip: For even faster Card creation, write the titles as cells in a spreadsheet and then paste them into a Card title.
 Voila!
 Each line-separated item will be turned into a new Card.

-You’ll be able to assign cards to certain members in your team.
+You’ll be able to assign cards to certain members of your team.
 We’ll get to more detail on assigning roles later in this guide.

 Trello Card Back with rich data